 7. I am not currently an Australian citizen but have applied for citizenship.
 Can I still apply for JET through Australia?

 Yes, but only if you will become a citizen of Australia by the application deadline.
-The application deadline for the 2018 JET Program is 17 November 2017.

 8. I have dual nationality with Japan and one of the countries participating in the JET Programme.
 Can I still apply for JET?